HouseTrip/housetrip.github.com/_posts/2015-11-25-abtesting-from-scratch.md

 author_url: http://www.alfredo.motta.name
 author_avatar: http://www.gravatar.com/avatar/c1044117a60a9c37a232cf8b6e2c87a8.png
 summary: |
   If you work in a diligent web development business you probably know what an A/B test is.
-However its fascinating statistical theory is usually left behind.
+However, its fascinating statistical theory is usually left behind.
 Understanding the basics can help you avoid common pitfalls, better design your experiments, and ultimately do a better job in improving the effectiveness of your website.

-  Please hold tight, and enjoy a pleasant statistical journey with the help of R and some math.
+  Please hold tight, and enjoy a pleasant statistical journey with the help of R and some maths.
 You will not be disappointed.
 ---

 An A/B test is a randomized, controlled experiment in which the <em>performance</em> of two product variants are compared.
 Those variants are usually called A and B [<a href="#footnotes">1</a>].
 From a business perspective we want to know if the <em>performance</em> of a certain variant outperforms the other.

-As an example let's take a typical checkout page where we want to assess if a green is more effective than an orange one.
+As an example let's take a typical checkout page where we want to assess if a green checkout button is more effective than an orange one.

 <a href="/images/2015-11-25-abtesting-from-scratch/abtestingexample.png"><img src="/images/2015-11-25-abtesting-from-scratch/abtestingexample.png" alt="Experiment example" width="400" height="257" style="box-shadow: none; border: none"/></a>

-After 1 week may collect the following numbers:
+After 1 week we may collect the following numbers:
 <a name="conversion_table"></a>

 <a href="/images/2015-11-25-abtesting-from-scratch/table.png"><img src="/images/2015-11-25-abtesting-from-scratch/table.png" alt="Experiment example" width="600" style="box-shadow: none; border: none"/></a>

 If at this point you are willing to conclude that the B variant outperforms A be aware you are taking a very naïve approach.
 Results can vary on a weekly basis because of the intrinsic randomness of the experiment.
-Put it simply, you may be plain wrong.
+Put simply, you may be plain wrong.
 A more thorough approach would be to estimate the likelihood of B being better than A given the number we measured, and statistics is the best tool around for this kind of job.

 ## Statistical modeling